GRC Engineering

 What is API-driven evidence collection?

-API-driven evidence collection is the practice of programmatically retrieving audit evidence from business systems through their native APIs, replacing manual processes that consume 200 to 300 hours per audit cycle [Secureframe 2026].
-The approach automates evidence gathering across identity management, cloud infrastructure, change management, and security monitoring systems, reducing collection time from hundreds of hours to automated background processes.
+API-driven evidence collection is the practice of programmatically retrieving audit evidence from business systems through their native APIs, replacing manual processes that consume significant compliance team hours each week.
+Secureframe’s 2026 Benchmark reports compliance teams spend about 8 hours per week on manual compliance tasks; API-driven collection converts the evidence-gathering portion of that time to automated background processes.

 Which compliance frameworks benefit most from API-driven evidence?

 SOC 2, ISO 27001, and HIPAA benefit most because their technical controls map directly to data available through standard business system APIs.
-SOC 2 provides the highest ROI because its 60+ controls require evidence from systems (identity providers, cloud platforms, code repositories) with mature, well-documented APIs.
+SOC 2 provides the highest return on investment because its 60+ controls require evidence from systems (identity providers, cloud platforms, code repositories) with mature, well-documented APIs.

 How many integrations do organizations typically need?